-It is important to consider the use of taxis as feeder services to a train based system with local short range routes rather than an alternative to the train calling for cross town trips contributing urban congestion.
-Further such a fleet of electric vehicles provides new opportunities for decentralised energy storage and grid connect services to be provided by vehicles.
+It is important to consider the use of taxis as feeder services to a train based system with local short range routes rather than an alternative to the train, calling for cross town trips contributing to urban congestion.
+Furthermore, such a fleet of electric vehicles provides new opportunities for decentralised energy storage and grid connect services to be provided by vehicles.